Roger Warren

 Gary Warren told police the two had been playing near the bridge late Sunday afternoon when a man in a blue shirt approached them and offered to buy Roger a 10-speed bicycle and take him to a baseball game.

 Gary Warren described the man as wearing blue jeans, having black hair and missing several front teeth, and being in his mid- to late 20s.
-Gary told authorities that both his brother and the man told him to go home, and that he’d last seen his brother walking across the bridge with the man.
+Gary told authorities that both his brother and the man told him to go home.
+Gary last saw his brother walking across the bridge with the man.
 It was only after they’d gone that Gary Warren went home.

 In a Gazette article dated Aug.
 23, 1979, the boys’ mother, Joyce Warren, described Roger as an avid fisherman who liked to make new friends.
 She said she didn’t worry until Roger failed to return home that Sunday evening.